imalorg/revisable-1/INSTRUCTIONS.md

 1. Fill the form below describing your identity and your intervention on the piece
 2. Give back the form to a member of iMAL
 3. Wait for a notification by email about the validation or refusal of your intervention (technical impossibility or complete calendar)
-4. Your intervention is exposed during a week at iMAL and archived online on:
+4. Your intervention is exposed during a week at iMAL and archived online on this website.

 ## Online intervention

 This kind of intervention requires the knowledge of the distributed revision control system Git.
 It is possible for online visitors to clone the Git repository of "Révisable 1" and submit  a pull request.
-The repository URL is:
+The repository URL is: [https://github.com/imalorg/revisable-1/](https://github.com/imalorg/revisable-1/)
 The file to edit is named "PIECE" and located at the root of the repository.

 ## Advanced Intervention